rku/arduino-tsiclib/README.md

 This is a library for the Arduino platform providing a clean interface to TSIC digital temperature sensors like 206, 305 or similar.
-It is mostly a cleanup of Rolf W.'s code available at [1] (which is based on code from [2]).
+It is mostly a cleanup of Rolf W.'s code available at [arduino.cc][1] (which itself is based on code from [mikrocontroller.net][2]).
 However, it also comes with useful improvements like not dropping precision when returning measured temperatures (like the original code does).

 # How to use it?